Morpho-lang/morpho/help/field.md

 ## Shape
 [tagshape]: # (shape)

-The `shape` method returns a list indicating the number of items stored on each element of a particular grade.
-This has the same format as the list you supply to the `grade` option of the `Field` constructor.
+The `shape` method returns a tuple indicating the number of items stored on each element of a particular grade.
+This has the same format as the sequence you supply to the `grade` option of the `Field` constructor.
 For example,

-    [1,0,2]
+    (1, 0, 2)

 would indicate one item stored on each vertex and two items stored on each facet.